Leon Trotsky: Desertions

 In September 1918, facing military difficulties, the Bolshevik government declared martial law and reorganised the Red Army.
 The Supreme Military Council was abolished, and the position of commander-in-chief restored, filled by Jukums Vācietis, commander of the Latvian Riflemen.
 Vācietis handled day-to-day operations.
 Trotsky became chairman of the new Revolutionary Military Council of the Republic, retaining overall military control.
 Despite earlier clashes with Vācietis, Trotsky established a working relationship.
 This reorganisation caused another conflict between Trotsky and Stalin in late September.
 Trotsky appointed the former imperial general Pavel Sytin to command the Southern Front, but Stalin refused to accept him in early October, and Sytin was recalled.
 Lenin and Yakov Sverdlov tried to reconcile Trotsky and Stalin, but their meeting failed.

-In 1919, 612 "hardcore" deserters out of 837,000 draft dodgers and deserters were executed under Trotsky's draconian measures.
+In 1919, 612 "hardcore" deserters out of 837,000 draft dodgers and deserters were executed under Trotsky's measures.
 According to Orlando Figes, most "deserters...were handed back to the military authorities, and formed into units for transfer to one of the rear armies or directly to the front".
 Even "malicious" deserters were returned to the ranks when reinforcements were desperate.
 Figes noted the Red Army instituted amnesty weeks, prohibiting punitive measures against desertion, which encouraged the voluntary return of 98,000–132,000 deserters.